List of Wu-Recording record labels: 36 Chambers Records and Wu Music Group

+Other record labels, known as 36 Chambers Records and Wu Music Group were also founded, and are still active in the present.

 Wu-Tang International

 Another label founded by the RZA.
 Unlike the other labels, it signed hip-hop talent from countries outside of the United States.
 Cilvaringz was signed to the label.
 Wu-Tang International no longer exists as a label.